PEO vs payroll service: definition, differences, similarities, benefits, and drawbacks

 Recruiting and talent management support involves PEO's full-service recruitment and talent management resources to businesses, which include advanced HR tools for simplifying hiring, onboarding, and managing workforce development.

-A PEO handles the entire hiring process of recruiting, from creating job descriptions and posting openings to sourcing candidates, screening resumes, and conducting background checks.
-They also use candidate assessments and ATS (Applicant Tracking Systems) to improve the hiring process and quality.
-The PEO, after hiring a candidate, manages the new hire’s paperwork, such as tax forms, compliance documentation, enrollment in benefits, and orientation to the company policies and culture.
+A PEO handles the entire hiring process - creating job descriptions, posting openings, sourcing candidates, screening resumes, and conducting background checks.
+They use candidate assessments and ATS (Applicant Tracking Systems) to improve hiring quality.
+After a candidate is hired, the PEO manages new hire paperwork, including tax forms, compliance documentation, benefits enrollment, and company orientation.
+PEOs also build performance management systems with goal-setting, regular reviews, and leadership coaching, and provide training and development plans to support long-term growth.

 Cost savings